DreamYuanStarSoul/AndroidHealthcareAppDevelopment/06_PhoneCallButton.md

 Use "ACTION_DIAL" to call for the dial panel, use "ACTION_CALL" to call directly, which needs additional permission

+*You have to use a string starts with "tel:" and followed by only digits.
 ```
 emergentCallButton =  (Button) findViewById(R.id.homepage_button_emergent_call);
         emergentCallButton.setOnClickListener(new View.OnClickListener() {